zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### D. Lab Citizenship

 My commitment to your success in research and professional growth is coupled to certain expectations.
 I expect all members of the lab to take ownership of their projects.
 I expect members of the lab to lend their help and expertise to one another and understand that our laboratory is a team with common scientific goals.
 I expect everyone to display good lab citizenship.
 We place value in an open, collaborative, and safe scientific environment.
-We expect all members of the lab to be good lab citizens and to follow basic lab rules.

     1. Be helpful to others - this is a team effort!
     2. Carry out your lab tasks in a timely manner.